sangeethnandakumar/Twileloop.EntraWrapper/README.md

 }
 ```

-## As you see in `MyConfigResolver : IEntraConfigurationResolver`, Here we read the config directly from appsettings.json
+## Configuration
-Below is the full configuration in the format of `EntrabConfig`
+Below is the full configuration in the format of `EntraConfig`

 ```json
  "EntraConfig": {